A quantum remark on biholomorphic mappings on the unit ball: Introduction

 \section{Introduction}

-In 1923, C. Loewner introduced a differential equation for conformal mappings to attack the Bieberbach conjecture:\\ Let $\D=\{z\in\C\,|\, |z|<1\}$ be the unit disc and let $f:\D\to \C$ be a univalent (=holomorphic and injective) mapping normalized with $f(z)=z+\sum_{n\geq 2}a_nz^n$.
-The Bieberbach conjecture states that $ |a_n|\leq n \quad \text{for all $n\geq 2$}$.
+In 1923, Loewner introduced a differential equation for conformal mappings to attack the Bieberbach conjecture:\\ Let $\D=\{z\in\C\,|\, |z|<1\}$ be the unit disc and let $f:\D\to \C$ be a univalent (=holomorphic and injective) function normalized with $f(z)=z+\sum_{n\geq 2}a_nz^n$.
+The Bieberbach conjecture states that $ |a_n|\leq n$ for all $n\geq 2$.
 Loewner could prove the case $n=3$ (\cite{MR1512136}) and since then, his approach has been extended and the Loewner differential equations are now an important tool in the theory of conformal mappings, in particular after the invention of SLE, the Schramm-Loewner evolution.
 His equations have been used also in the final proof of the Bieberbach conjecture by de Branges in 1985.\\

 The Riemann mapping theorem -- the very foundation of geometric function theory in one dimension -- has no comparable counterpart in higher dimensions.
 Nevertheless, one can study biholomorphic mappings and Loewner theory also on domains in $\C^n$, or even in complex Banach spaces.\\ The most studied subdomains of $\C^n$ are the Euclidean unit ball and the polydisc $\D^n$.
 In this note we show that biholomorphic mappings and Loewner chains on certain unit balls, and thus also geometric function theory, appear naturally in quantum probability theory. \\ Indeed, this connection has been pointed out already for dimension one in \cite{Bau03}, \cite{bauer04}, \cite{monotone}, and \cite{FHS18}.
-In \cite{Jek17}, D. Jekel regards the higher dimensional case on upper half-spaces (the so called ``chordal'' case of the Loewner equation, or ``additive'' case in quantum probability). \\ In this paper we consider the ``radial'' case of the Loewner equation (or the ``multiplicative'' case in quantum probability).\\
+In \cite{Jek17}, Jekel regards the higher dimensional case on upper half-spaces (the so called ``chordal'' case of the Loewner equation, or ``additive'' case in quantum probability). \\ In this paper we consider the ``radial'' case of the Loewner equation (or the ``multiplicative'' case in quantum probability).\\

 In Sections 2 and 3 we review some notions of higher dimensional Loewner theory and quantum probability theory.
-In Sections 4 and 5 we see how Loewner chains on $C^*$-algebras arise in monotone probability theory.
-Our main result (Theorem \ref{thm:2}) shows that distributions of certain unitary random variables embedded into monotone increment processes have moment generating functions which are biholomorphic.
-Section 6 discusses some further problems arising from this result.
+We show (Theorem \ref{thm:2}) that distributions of certain unitary random variables embedded into monotone increment processes have moment generating functions which are biholomorphic.